Vector Index Basics and the Inverted File Index

 for _ in range(num_part)] for n, k in enumerate(assignments): index[k].append(n) # the nth vector gets added to the kth cluster ...index = [

-The code above first creates a list of lists, with the outermost layer corresponding to the number of IVF partitions.
+The code above first creates a list of lists, with the outermost layer corresponding to the number of inverted file index partitions.
 The for loop then loops through all assignments (i.e. which partition each vector belongs to) and populates the index.

 With the index in place, we can now restrict the overall search space by searching only the nearest cluster: